 What is stability?

-So let’s take a closer look and what it involves, and why it matters.
+So, let’s take a closer look at what it involves, and why it matters.

 Understanding why posture and stability matter